eloyekunle/world-bank-grpc/README.md

 | 1   | PORT     | 50001           | server     |
 | 2   | HOST     | localhost:50001 | client     |

+#### Tests

+We use [mocking](./pkg/mock_worldbank) to test client-side logic without the overhead of connecting to a real server.
+Mocking enables users to write light-weight unit tests to check functionalities on client-side without invoking RPC calls to a server.

 #### Kubernetes

 Kubernetes manifests have been provided in [kubernetes](./kubernetes).

 To make the service available to an external client from the cluster, the user can setup an Ingress to the provided service with the `NGINX` provider.

 Optionally, the user can also provision TLS encryption.
 In this case, the client will have to be updated to trust the certificate authority (CA).